 - Your employees must love your company before your customers ever will.
-This is all part of the fourth box of the HubSpot Inbound Methodology: Delight and #SFTC (solve for the customer).
+This is all part of the HubSpot Inbound Methodology: Delight and #SFTC (solve for the customer).

 - Pay attention to biochemical reactions that drive human behavior.
-“You know that amazing feeling that you get when you cross something off of your list?
+“You know that amazing feeling you get when you cross something off your list?
 That’s dopamine!”

 - If you don’t write down your goals, you may not achieve them.
 We like metrics that tell us that we’re making progress.
 (Because so much of success with Inbound marketing and Inbound selling starts with setting SMART goals and tracking metrics, this tip just flies off the page as incredibly relevant to INBOUND conference attendees.)